victoriadrake/django-starter/README.md

 ### 3. Install dependencies

+If you don't have Python installed, run `make pyenv-install` to install it via Pyenv.
+This helps to manage multiple Python versions.
+(You can change the version of Python this project uses by updating it in [Pipfile](/Pipfile).)

+Then to install your chosen Python version, run `pyenv install 3.xx` and replace `3.xx` with your chosen version number.

-Do `make install` to install dependencies in a virtual environment.
+Do `make install` to install Django dependencies in a virtual environment.

 If you'd like help installing just Django via Pipenv, run `./django-setup.sh`.